weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/A quick start.md

            ['dry', 'house bees'],
            ['honey', 'house bees']]

-student_cmap = cookiemilk.cmap2graph(data=my_cmap, data_type='pair', read_from_file=False)
+student_cmap = cookiemilk.cmap2graph(data=my_cmap, data_type='proposition', read_from_file=False)
 ```

-### Load a matrix from a file
+### 2.1.3 Load a matrix from a file
-You can also load a matrix when setting the argument `data_type='array'` (this matrix can be seen as a weighted concept map linking each node together).
+We can load a matrix when setting the argument `data_type='array'` (this matrix can be seen as a weighted concept map).
 For example, here is a matrix data that we want to load.
-This data was exported from the software JRateDrag, which was used in previous studies for conducting the sorting task.
+This data is exported from the software JRateDrag, which is used in the literature to conduct the sorting task to measure students' knowledge structure.
+This is a .prx file, but it can be read as the same as a .txt file.

 ![img1](/img/prx.png)

 Let's take a look at the information of the data and then adjust the settings. **This is important because inappropriate settings will make your results wrong**.

-First, this is distance data (which means the values in the matrix represent dissimilarities) rather than data containing 1 or 0 only, so we need to set the argument `pfnet=True` to use the pathfinder algorithm to convert it into a *PFNet* (i.e., an unweighted graph that only contains a few links/edges).
-When we conduct the pathfinder algorithm, the imported matrix should be a dissimilarities matrix, and this is what this data is, so we do not need to do the matrix transformation (i.e., we set the argument `max=None` and `mix=None`, which are the default settings.
-Another usage of the argument `max` and `min` in the software JPathfinder defines the range of the values in the matrix, but it's fine to ignore these two arguments because all values will be within the range in most of the situations).
+First, this is a distance matrix, which means the values of elements in the matrix represent dissimilarities, so we need to set the argument `pfnet=True` to use the pathfinder algorithm to convert it into a *PFNet* (i.e., an undirected and unweighted graph that only contains a few links/edges).
+When we conduct the pathfinder algorithm, the imported matrix should be a dissimilarity matrix, and this is what this data is, so we do not need to do the matrix transformation (i.e., by setting the argument `max=None` and `mix=None`, which are the default settings; Another usage of the argument `max` and `min` in the software JPathfinder defines the range of the values in the matrix, but sometimes it's fine to ignore these two arguments because all values will be within the range in most of the situations).
+By the way, our data may be a full matrix or a triangle matrix (the example here is a triangle matrix), but we do not need to worry about that, because the function `cmap2graph` will do the matrix transformation automatically when it is necessary.

 Second, we only need to load the matrix, so the information at the beginning of the file is unnecessary.
-Thus, we need to set the argument `read_from=7` to read the file from the 7th line, which is the start of the matrix.
+Thus, we need to set the argument `read_from=7` to read the file from line 7, which is the start of the matrix (NOTE: in Python, the first line is line 0).

-Third, do not forget to define a list with terms in an appropriate order (i.e., the variable `keyterms` below).
+Third, we need to define a list of key concepts in an appropriate order (i.e., see `key_terms` below).

-By the way, your data may be a full matrix or a triangle matrix (the example here is a triangle matrix), but you do not need to worry about that, because the function `cmap2graph` will do the matrix transformation automatically when it is necessary.

-Now, here are the codes.
+Now, here is the code.

 ```
 key_terms = ['beeswax', 'sun', 'nectar', 'house bees', 'water', 'distance',
             'hive', 'shake', 'honey', 'abdomen', 'figure 8', 'minerals', 'bees', 'evaporation', 'dry', 'fruit trees']

-triangle = cookiemilk.cmap2graph(file='/Users/weiziqian/jpf/triangle.prx', data_type='array', key_terms=key_terms,
+triangle = cookiemilk.cmap2graph(data='triangle.prx', data_type='array', key_terms=key_terms,
-                                 read_from=7, pfnet=True)
+                                 read_from_file=True, read_from=7, pfnet=True)

 cookiemilk.draw(triangle)
 ```